opentransact/opentransact/opentransact.md

 ## Response

-Follows OAuth 2 response depending on response_type requested. {{OAuth.2.0}}
+Follows OAuth 2 response depending on response_type requested. {{I-D.ietf-oauth-v2}}

 ## Errors

-Error types use OAuth 2.0's error codes. {{OAuth.2.0}}
+Error types use OAuth 2.0's error codes. {{I-D.ietf-oauth-v2}}

 # Transfer

 A transfer consists of a HTTP POST to the asset url by a 3rd party application on behalf of the Transferer.

-The Application should have an OAuth 2.0 access token issued as defined in the OAuth 2.0 draft section 5.
+The Application MUST have an OAuth 2.0 access token issued as defined in the {{I-D.ietf-oauth-v2}} section 7.

+The asset provider SHOULD support the {{I-D.ietf-oauth-v2-bearer}} Access Token type and can support other access token such as {{I-D.ietf-oauth-v2-http-mac}}.

+The Transfer MUST be created using HTTPS when using {{I-D.ietf-oauth-v2-bearer}} and other unsigned access tokens.

     POST /usd HTTP/1.1
     Host: pay.me